Back

 Background and History

-Sea urchins were the first animal cloned in the laboratory.
+Sea urchins were the first animals cloned in the laboratory.
 In 1894, Hans Dreisch isolated sea urchin embryo cells and watched them develop into small, separate larvae.
 In 1902, Hans Spemann used the same procedure of embryo splitting to isolate cells from salamander embryos, which also developed into identical adult salamanders.
 In 1903, US Department of Agriculture employee Herbert Webber coined the word “clon” for asexually produced cells or organisms, which later evolved into “clone.”
 This term comes from the Greek klon, which means “trunk” or “branch.”
-Horticulturists have used this term for more than a century, since an entire new plant can grow from a cutting, resulting in a plant that is genetically identical to the plant from which the cutting was taken.
+Horticulturists have used this term for more than a century since an entirely new plant can grow from a cutting, resulting in a plant that is genetically identical to the plant from which the cutting was taken.

 In 1928, Spemann cloned salamanders by transferring the nucleus, the subcellular compartment that houses the chromosomes, from one salamander embryo into the egg of another.
 Since Spemann's seminal experiments, scientists have adapted nuclear transfer technology to clone other organisms.
 In 1952, frogs were cloned, and in 1963, the Chinese embryologist Tong Dizhou cloned a carp to produce the first cloned fish.
 During the 1980s and 1990s, sheep, cows, and mice were cloned.
 However, all these animals were cloned by using nuclei from embryos.
 In 1996, Ian Wilmut and his team at the Roslin Institute in Edinburgh, Scotland, cloned a sheep from an adult cell, demonstrating that adult cells could serve as the source of genetic material for animal clones.
-This technological feat was followed by the cloning of goats, mules, gaurs (an endangered species), horses, pigs, mouflons (a wild sheep), mice, rats, dogs, cats, water buffalos, camels, rabbits, deer, wolves, and African wildcats, and even embryos from nonhuman primates and humans.
+This technological feat was followed by the cloning of goats, mules, gaurs (an endangered species), horses, pigs, mouflons (wild sheep), mice, rats, dogs, cats, water buffalos, camels, rabbits, deer, wolves, and African wildcats, and even embryos from nonhuman primates and humans.

 How It Works

 Molecular Cloning.
 To clone a gene, the DNA of the model organism is selectively fragmented by enzymes called restriction endonucleases (REs) and inserted into another piece of DNA called a cloning vector.
 Cloning vectors are either small circles of DNA called plasmids, bacterial viruses, or bacterial or yeast artificial chromosomes.
 They ferry the DNA fragments from the genome of the model organism into a host cell (either a bacterium or yeast).
-This population of host cells collectively carries the entire genome of the model organism in small fragments, and is called a gene library.
+This population of host cells collectively carries the entire genome of the model organism in small fragments and is called a gene library.

 To isolate a gene from a gene library requires a probe, which is a fragment of DNA or RNA of any length that has a sequence that is complementary to the sequence of the gene that is to be isolated.
 Probes can be made synthetically or can come from the genes of closely related organisms.
 By screening the gene library with the probe, the gene of interest is cloned, which simply means to isolate it from all the other sequences found in the genome of the model organism.

 Alternatively, scientists can synthesize small strands of DNA called primers, whose sequences are complementary to different locations in the gene.
-These primers can be used to specifically amplify the gene from the library by means of a Polymerase chain reaction (PCR).
+These primers can be used to specifically amplify the gene from the library by means of a polymerase chain reaction (PCR).
 A polymerase chain reaction makes large quantities of the gene of interest from a very small amount of starting material, and the amplified DNA can also be cloned into a cloning vector or analyzed directly.

 Reproductive Cloning.
 To clone an animal, mature eggs are isolated from females of the animal species that is to be cloned.
 The egg is enucleated by piercing it with a microscopically narrow (0.0002-inch-wide) glass tube that is used to vacuum out the egg nucleus.
 The enucleated egg is fused with a cell from the body of the animal to be cloned and activated with either chemicals or an electric current.
 This procedure is called somatic cell nuclear transplantation (SCNT).

 After activation, the egg divides and grows like a newly formed embryo.
 However, if the animal is a mammal, the embryo can survive only for a limited period of time before it must implant into the inner layer of the mother's womb.
-Therefore, a surrogate female from the same species of the animal to be cloned, or a closely related species, is made pseudopregnant by feeding her hormones, and the embryo is released into her receptive womb where it then implants.
+Therefore, a surrogate female from the same species of the animal to be cloned, or a closely related species, is made pseudopregnant by feeding her hormones, and the embryo is released into her receptive womb, where it then implants.
 Barring any technical or biological mishap, the cloned embryo will develop, and the process will result in a live birth.

 Therapeutic Cloning.
 To make embryonic cell cultures, cloned embryos are made by means of somatic cell nuclear transplantation.
 They are then either disassembled in the laboratory and used to establish embryonic cell cultures or gestated in a surrogate mother to the fetal stage, at which time the fetus is aborted, and cells from the fetus are used to establish fetal cell cultures.

 By culturing specific cells from cloned embryos, scientists can make embryonic stem cell (ESC) cultures.
 During mammalian development, two distinct cell populations form after the first few days of embryonic development.
-The trophoblast, or the flattened, outer layer of cells, will eventually form the placenta and its associated structures.
-The inner cell mass (ICM) is the round, inner clump of cells that develop to form the embryo proper and a few structures associated with the placenta.
-If ICM cells are isolated and cultured on feeder cells, a layer of nondividing skin cells that secrete a cocktail of growth-promoting chemicals, the ICM cells will grow and spread over the surface of the culture dish.
+The trophoblast, or the flattened outer layer of cells, will eventually form the placenta and its associated structures.
+The inner cell mass (ICM) is the round, inner clump of cells that develops to form the embryo proper and a few structures associated with the placenta.
+If ICM cells are isolated and cultured on feeder cells, a layer of non-dividing skin cells that secrete a cocktail of growth-promoting chemicals, the ICM cells will grow and spread over the surface of the culture dish.
 Such a culture is an embryonic stem cell culture, and these cells are pluripotent, which means that they can differentiate into any cell type in the adult body.

 Applications and Products

 Molecular Cloning.
-Organisms that express cloned genes make many useful pharmaceuticals such as human insulin, growth hormone, clotting factors, fertility drugs, and vaccines.
+Organisms that express cloned genes make many useful pharmaceuticals, such as human insulin, growth hormone, clotting factors, fertility drugs, and vaccines.
 Cloned genes are also used to genetically screen individuals for genetic diseases.
 Pharmacologists even use cloned genes for pharmacogenetics, which screens patients for the presence of gene variants that can profoundly affect the efficacy and toxicity of particular drugs.
 This allows clinicians to tailor treatment to the exact genetic makeup of the patient to maximize treatment efficacy and minimize side effects.
 Such a strategy is called personalized medicine.
 Cloned genes are also used in gene therapy, which delivers cloned genes into the bodies of patients who suffer from genetic diseases in an attempt to cure them.
 Patients with cancer and inherited deficiencies of the immune system, blindness, and blood-based defects have been treated with gene therapy protocols.

 In agriculture, the introduction of cloned genes into plants that are used as food crops has generated transgenic crops.
-These crops display several advantageous traits: reduced dependence on agrochemical applications (for example, Bt-corn and herbicide-resistant crops), increased nutritional value (for example, Golden Rice), increased resistance to environmental stresses, and reduced spoilage (for example, the Flavr Savr tomato).
+These crops display several advantageous traits—reduced dependence on agrochemical applications (for example, Bt-corn and herbicide-resistant crops), increased nutritional value (for example, Golden Rice), increased resistance to environmental stresses, and reduced spoilage (for example, the Flavr Savr tomato).

 Reproductive Cloning.
 When farmers identify food animals with desirable traits, they typically breed those animals as much as possible to improve the genetic quality of their herds and flocks.
 However, such prize animals inevitably die.
 Propagating these animals by reproductive cloning and mating them to as many animals as possible preserves the exceptional genetic content of a prize animal and allows it to produce far more offspring.
 This significantly raises the genetic quality of the flock or herd, and commercial dissemination of such cloned animals to other farmers raises the overall genetic quality of food animals.
 Reproductive cloning also eliminates the need for artificial insemination, which is often expensive and inconvenient.

 In the field of conservation biology, the numbers of endangered species are often increased by captive breeding programs.
 However, not all endangered species can effectively breed in captivity.
 Reproductive cloning can aid in the preservation of those organisms that do not reproduce in captivity.
 Cloning can also resurrect genetic material from dead animals and potentially expand the gene pool of endangered species.
 In 2001, scientists at the University of Teramo, Italy, cloned the European mouflon, an endangered sheep, from cells sampled from a dead animal.
 When combined with other reproductive technologies, cloning can help save endangered species.
+Similarly, in 2023, scientists in China cloned three cows capable of producing nearly twice the amount of milk.
+Scientists have also successfully cloned horses, cats, dogs, ferrets, primates, frogs, and camels.

 Cloned animals also serve as excellent research models.
 Because each cloned animal is genetically identical, experiments on cloned animals are devoid of differences caused by heterogeneous genetic backgrounds.
 Genetic manipulation of cloned animals allows researchers to modify genes of interest and more completely analyze their contribution to development and disease.
 Modifying particular genes of cloned animals also generates model systems for particular genetic diseases.
 Cloned, transgenic mice and cloned knockout mice, which have had a specific gene inactivated, are examples of the vast usefulness of such model systems.